cirosantilli/linux-cheat/net/index.md

 # nmap

-show open ports at `google.com`:
+show open ports, state and service name associated to the port

+TCP services:

     nmap google.com
+    nmap localhost

-you are gonna get at least 80 for their http server
+you are gonna get at least 80 on google for their http server and on localhost too if you are running an http server such as apache.

+sample output excerpt:

+    PORT     STATE SERVICE
+    80/tcp   open  http

+TODO understand STATE and where SERVICE comes from

+view UDP ports:

+    sudo nmap -sU localhost

 # netstat